koelslaw/documentation/topics/dns/README.md

 - Click Finish

 ## Prereqs
- - RHEL installed with static ip set during installation according to [RHEL Documentation](../rhel/README.md)
+ - RHEL installed with static IP set during installation according to [RHEL Documentation](../rhel/README.md)
   - If you forgot to set a static of need to change use `sudo nmtui`
-- Logged in via `ssh` or via the ESXi Console
+- Logged in via `ssh` or the ESXi Console

 ### Dnsmasq